-Transport: Store plasma at 2°C to 8°C after collection and ship the same day of collection per packaging instructions provided with the Cleveland HeartLab shipping box.
+Transport: Store plasma refrigerated or frozen after collection and ship the same day of collection per packaging instructions included with the provided shipping box.

-Causes for Rejection: Specimens that are collected in anticoagulants other than sodium citrate; improper labeling; samples not stored properly; samples older than stability limits
+Causes for Rejection: Specimen received at room temperature; specimens collected in anticoagulants other than sodium citrate; improper labeling; samples not stored properly; samples older than stability limits; hemolysis; lipemia

 Turn Around Time: 1 to 5 days